Second Battle of Newbury: Campaign

 After the victory at Lostwithiel, King Charles first probed the Parliamentarian defences at Plymouth then marched back across the southern counties of England to relieve several garrisons (including Banbury, Basing House and Donnington Castle, near Newbury), which had been isolated while he had been campaigning in the west.
-King Charles was joined briefly by Prince Rupert, who was ordered to march into Gloucestershire in an attempt to draw some of the Parliamentarian armies after him.
-The Parliamentarians, however, did not follow Rupert.
-As a result, the manoeuvre divided the Royalist forces, rather than those of Parliament.
+King Charles was joined briefly by Prince Rupert, who had been defeated at the Battle of Marston Moor in northern England on 2 July.
+The King ordered Rupert to march into Gloucestershire in an attempt to draw some of the Parliamentarian armies after him.
+However, the Parliamentarians did not send any units to follow Rupert, and his manoeuvre divided the Royalist forces, rather than those of Parliament.

-By the time that King Charles arrived in Berkshire with his army, the Earl of Essex had assembled three Parliamentarian armies and positioned them to block the Royalists from advancing on London.
+By the time that King Charles arrived in Berkshire with his army, the Earl of Essex had assembled three Parliamentarian armies and positioned them to block any Royalist advance on London.
 By 19 October Waller was at Basingstoke where he was joined by the Earl of Manchester with the Eastern Association army the next day.
 The Earl of Essex also arrived at Basingstoke on 20 October with an army composed largely of elements of the cavalry and infantry that had survived the battle at Lostwithiel.

 On 22 October, Charles relieved Donnington Castle.
 He knighted Lieutenant Colonel John Boys, the commander of its garrison, and promoted him to colonel.
 He hoped to relieve Basing House next, but the combined Parliamentarian armies were too strong for him to risk an advance.
 He therefore waited around Newbury for Rupert, and another detachment under the Earl of Northampton which had been sent to relieve Banbury, to rejoin him.